Mutekeri/Tensorflow-on-Android-phone-/README.md

 developer on the apple website.
 As an iphone user, I was very disappointed until I managed to develop using Android simulator.
 Depending on the client we can deploy to suit the client.
-I can develop a video for the steps, please contact me on mikemutek@gmail.com if there are any problems.
+I can develop a video for the steps, please contact me on mikemutek@reginaanalytics.co.za if there are any problems.

 # The program using android simulator in android studio